WideFix tech post

 TL;DR: Provide to_table option like that foreign_key: {to_table: :<table_name>}.

-• there is a User model in the system already
+• There is a User model in the system already.

-• we need to add Payment model
+• We need to add Payment model.

-In the code it would look like that:
+In the code it looks like that:

 class User < ApplicationRecord